Label: ESOMEPRAZOLE STRONTIUM- esomeprazole strontium capsule, delayed release

 - Antiretroviral Drugs: Use with atazanavir and nelfinavir is not recommended; if saquinavir is used with esomeprazole strontium, monitor for toxicity and consider saquinavir dose reduction (7.1)

-- May interfere with drugs for which gastric pH affects bioavailability (e.g., ketoconazole, iron salts, erlotinib and digoxin).
+- May interfere with drugs for which gastric pH affects bioavailability (e.g., ketoconazole, iron salts, erlotinib, digoxin, and mycophenolate mofetil).
 May need monitoring for digoxin toxicity (7.2)

 - Combined Inhibitor of CYP 2C19 and 3A4: May raise esomeprazole levels (7.3)